Thor (Marvel Comics): Equipment

-Thor wields an enchanted hammer called Mjolnir which is crafted from the fictional metal uru, making it nearly indestructible.
+Thor wields an enchanted hammer called Mjölnir which is crafted from the fictional metal uru, making it nearly indestructible.
 Wielding it improves his natural control over wind, rain, thunder, and lightning and weather.
 He can use the hammer to fly by throwing it into the air and grabbing the leather strap to pull himself off the ground.
 The hammer also allows Thor to travel between dimensions, moving him between Earth and Asgard.
 Mjolnir is enchanted so that it may only be lifted by those who are worthy.
 Another enchantment causes it to always return to its wielder when thrown.
 It previously gave Thor the ability to travel through time, but it has since lost this power.
 When Thor transforms into a human, Mjolnir takes the guise of a walking stick that he can use to transform back into Thor.
 During these times, being separated from the hammer for sixty seconds reverts him back to his human form.

 Besides his hammer, Thor possesses a magic belt that doubles his strength, but it drains him of energy and he uses it only sparingly.
 He also owns a set of uru armor and a pair of iron gauntlets.
 When traveling with passengers or cargo as a consideration, Thor uses a chariot pulled by his two magic goats, Toothgnasher and Toothgrinder.